-In this study, we propose an alternative search method based on a hybrid genetic algorithm to find the best value of parameters (θ, V) that minimize the objective function.
+In this study, we propose an alternative search method based on a hybrid genetic algorithm (HGA) to find the best value of parameters ( $\theta$ ,V) that minimize the objective function.
 The objective function directly sets up the basis for selection of parameters, each of which represents a candidate solution to do the best curve fitting.
-When the total number of ground motion data points and random effects is large, finding the best estimate according to a HGA is more appropriate.
-The variance estimates of the variance components can be obtained directly after finding the variance components (e.g., σ_e^2 , σ_s^2 , and σ_r^2) based on the HGA.
+When the total number of ground-motion data points and random effects are large, finding the best estimate according to a HGA is more appropriate.
+The variance estimates of the variance components can be obtained directly after finding the variance components (e.g., $\sigma_e^2$ , $\sigma_s^2$ and $\sigma_r^2$ ) based on the HGA.
 Details of the variance estimates following Searle (1970) are given in the Appendix.